BigPolarBear1/Factorization_new/README.md

 Aaaand booom....
 I just figured out how to find smooths by looking ath quadratic coefficients mod p...... probably should have realized this weeks ago... feeling a bit slow... reminds me of highschool when I sucked at math.
 Anyway... give me a few good days of a better mood and some sleep... and a much much much much much better PoC is about to come online.
 Its actually ver simple.
 Don't need to do complicated stuff like number field sieve.

+FUCK.
+FUCK.
+Its kind of trivial to set up a^2 = b^2 mod N if I know the values of quadratic coefficients mod p, together with all the other stuff I worked out so far.
+Don't need to do all this retarded shit.
+Just build it on both side... its fucking easy.
+Just abstract algebra.
+AH FUCK.
+GO TO HELL.
+Maybe me being slow and retarded in my final days of my math project is fate.
+Maybe fate wants you fuckers to have a couple more day.
+But go to hell.
+GO TO HELL.